 - US-VISIT Program

 2. Passport valid for at least six months into the future.
-Expired passports can be renewed in the U.S..
+Check with your home country if your expiring passport can be renewed in the U.S.

 5. Financial documents showing necessary funds to cover tuition and living expenses.

-9. Additional documents for students on Post-completion AT: Properly endorsed DS-2019 with AT details and employment/internship letter.
+J-1 Student on Post-Completion AT: Properly endorsed DS-2019 with AT work authorization remarks and a recent employment/internship letter.

 If you need to renew or apply for a U.S. entry visa, expect delays.
 Plan ahead, as this may take longer than in the past.
 Because most visa applicants are now required to appear for a personal interview, you should expect processing delays.
 In addition, "security checks" can delay visa issuance by several weeks or months.

-To find out the procedures of your F-1/ J-1 visa applications you will need to locate the U.S. embassy where you will apply for your visa, and review the information on its website.
+To find out the procedures of your J-1 visa application you will need to locate the U.S. embassy where you will apply for your visa, and review the information on its website.

 General Visa application documents: